vectara/langchain-vectara/libs/vectara/README.md

 # Vectara

->[Vectara](https://vectara.com/) provides a Trusted Generative AI platform, allowing organizations to rapidly create a ChatGPT-like experience (an AI assistant)
-> which is grounded in the data, documents, and knowledge that they have (technically, it is Retrieval-Augmented-Generation-as-a-service).

-**Vectara Overview:**
 [Vectara](https://vectara.com/) is the trusted AI Assistant and Agent platform which focuses on enterprise readiness for mission-critical applications.
 Vectara serverless RAG-as-a-service provides all the components of RAG behind an easy-to-use API, including:
 1. A way to extract text from files (PDF, PPT, DOCX, etc)